MouryaManu/Leap-Year-Finder/README.md

-# Leap-Year-Finder
+## Leap-Year-Finder
-A CLI App to find a leap year
+### This is a CLI App which tells us whether the date we enter is of a leap year